Foley baronets

-The Foley Baronetcy, of Thorpe Lee in the County of Surrey, was a title in the Baronetage of Great Britain.
-It was created on 1 July 1767 for Robert Ralph Foley.
-He was a member of the influential family of ironmasters founded by Richard Foley, which also include the Barons Foley.
+The Foley baronetcy, of Thorpe Lee in the County of Surrey, was a title in the Baronetage of Great Britain.
+It was created on 1 July 1767 for the banker Robert Ralph Foley.
+He was the son of Robert Foley and his wife Mary Mackland, and grandson of the ironmaster Philip Foley of Prestwood, Stourbridge.
 The title became extinct on his death in 1782.
+His seat was also Halstead Place in Kent.